Zielon/CPURasterizer/README.md

 ### Assets

-The scene description and assets are taken from [GLSL-PathTracer](https://github.com/knightcrawler25/GLSL-PathTracer) project [4].
+The scene description and assets are taken from [GLSL-PathTracer](https://github.com/knightcrawler25/GLSL-PathTracer) project.
 The whole dataset can be downloaded from [link](https://drive.google.com/file/d/1UFMMoVb5uB7WIvCeHOfQ2dCQSxNMXluB/view).

-Download the assets folder and place it in `PBRVulkan/Assets/Scenes/`.
+Download the assets folder and place it in `/Rasterizer/Assets/Scenes/`.
 The folder structure has to be as follows:

 ```
-PBRVulkan/Assets/Scenes/
+/Rasterizer/Assets/Scenes/
     bedroom/
     coffee_cart/
     HDR/